Coffee Road Led to Creation of Lowndes County

 About 1824, Daniel and Sarah McCranie moved their family from Montgomery County and settled on Coffee’s Road in the lower section of Irwin County .
 The place where they settled was Lot of Land No 416 in the 9th district of Irwin County.
 In 1825 this section of Irwin was cut off into the new county of Lowndes.
 (In 1856, this property was cut into Berrien, and in 1918 into Cook County.)

 Sarah McCranie died about 1842.
 Her grave is the earliest known burial in Wilkes Cemetery.
 Following her death, Daniel McCranie married Mrs. Kittie Holmes Paige in 1844.
 She was the widow of James Paige of Jefferson County, GA.
 Kitty Holmes was born Jan.
-2, 1802, in Duplin County, N. C., and moved with her parents to Washington County, Ga., in 1812.
+2, 1802, in Duplin County, N. C., and moved with her parents to Washington County, GA, in 1812.
 In 1818 she married Silas Godwin and by him had one son, S. B. Godwin, who became a resident of Berrien County.
 After divorcing Silas Godwin she had married James Paige of Jefferson County, Ga., and lived with him twenty years until his death.
 By James Paige she had two children, one of whom, Allen Paige, became a resident of Lowndes County.

 Kitty joined Pleasant Primitive Baptist Church, Lowndes (now (Berrien) County on October 17, 1850.
 A month later Daniel joined, on November 16, 1850.